 They have their own kitchens with their own employees making your dog’s food.

 When they make the formula, at least 50% of everything that’s going into it like the meat, the vegetables, and fruits are all fresh.
-This is very different from how other brands do it, that rely heavily on powdered and dried ingredients.
+This is very different from how other brands do it, which rely heavily on powdered and dried ingredients.

 They also prepare their food at the lowest temperature possible (90°C) to preserve nutrients, while safely cooking the ingredients properly.